Jess H. Dickinson

-Jess Hays Dickinson (born March 25, 1947) is the former Presiding Justice of the Supreme Court of Mississippi.
+Jess Hays Dickinson (born March 25, 1947) is a former Presiding Justice of the Supreme Court of Mississippi.

 Biography

-Early life

 Jess Hays Dickinson was born in Charleston, Mississippi.
 His mother was Laura Augusta Hays (1920–2008).
 He has a brother, Leonard Lee Dickinson III.

-He earned a Bachelor's degree from Mississippi State University in 1978, and a Juris Doctor from the University of Mississippi School of Law in 1982.
+He earned a bachelor's degree from Mississippi State University in 1978, and a Juris Doctor from the University of Mississippi School of Law in 1982.

-Career

 He practiced law in Jackson and Gulfport before serving as a Forrest Circuit Court Judge.
 He joined the Supreme Court in January 2004.
 He has been a member of the adjunct faculty of both William Carey College and the Mississippi College School of Law, as well as serving on two committees for the Mississippi Bar.
 Dickinson is a charter member of the Mississippi Access to Justice Commission.

-Personal life

 He is married and has four sons.
-Dickinson is an accomplished musician and skilled in over 30 instruments, and he is currently a member of the local Mississippi bluegrass and folk band "Bluegrass Appeal."
+Dickinson is a member of the local Mississippi bluegrass and folk band "Bluegrass Appeal."